domenic/promises-unwrapping/README.md

 1. If the value of _x_'s [[PromiseStatus]] internal slot is **undefined**, return **false**.
 1. Return **true**.

-### MakePromiseReactionFunction ( deferred, handler )

-The abstract operation MakePromiseReactionFunction creates a promise reaction function with internal slots initialized to the passed arguments.

-1. Let _F_ be a new built-in function object as defined in Promise Reaction Functions.
-1. Set the [[Deferred]] internal slot of _F_ to _deferred_.
-1. Set the [[Handler]] internal slot of _F_ to _handler_.
-1. Return _F_.

 ### PromiseReject ( promise, reason )

 The abstract operation PromiseReject rejects a promise with a reason.